Ankita04W/Ankita04W/README.md

-Algorithm for suzuki kasami for mutual exclusion/n Program is written on python language/n
+Algorithm for suzuki kasami for mutual exclusion.
+Program is written on python language.
-Is token based Alogorithm/n
+Is token based Alogorithm.